h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  `monotone_constraints <algo-params/monotone_constraints.html>`__: A mapping representing monotonic constraints.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
 Note that constraints can only be defined for numerical columns.
 Also note that this option can only be used when the distribution is ``gaussian``, ``bernoulli``, or ``tweedie``.
 A Python demo is available `here <https://github.com/h2oai/h2o-3/tree/master/h2o-py/demos/H2O_tutorial_gbm_monotonicity.ipynb>`__.

--  `allowed_interaction_pairs <algo-params/allowed_interaction_pairs.html>`__: Specify the feature column interaction pairs which are allowed to interact during tree building.
+-  `include_interaction_pairs <algo-params/include_interaction_pairs.html>`__: Specify the feature column interaction pairs which are allowed to interact during tree building.
 Use column names to define which features can interact together.

 -  `score_tree_interval <algo-params/score_tree_interval.html>`__: Score the model after every so many trees.
 This value is set to 0 (disabled) by default.